 What to look out for in Texas City?

 Texas City is located on the southwest shoreline of Galveston Bay is a very busy deep water port.
-It is the second largest city in USA.
-Texas is full of diversities, from cave systems to mountains, canyons, desert regions and splendid coastal scenery along Gulf of Mexico.
-Texas City draws a number of tourists all over the world.
-Some of the well known tourist places you can visit are:
+It is the second largest city in the USA.
+Texas is full of diversities, from cave systems to mountains, canyons, desert regions, and splendid coastal scenery along the Gulf of Mexico.
+Texas City draws a number of tourists from all over the world.
+Some of the well-known tourist places you can visit are:

 The Alamo is one of the most important historic sites in America which is present on the eastern outskirts of San Antonio.
 It was built by Franciscans in 1744 and by 1836 it was converted into a fort.
 During the Texan war, The Alamo became famous after a small force barricaded themselves against a superior Mexican army.
 More than two and half million people visit this landmark every year to see its restored mission and the cenotaph commemorating the fallen Texas.